 Simple English definitions for legal terms

-Read a random definition: activity
+Read a random definition: bank for cooperatives

 A law-enforcement system, also known as a criminal-justice system, is a group of organizations that work together to handle cases involving people who have been accused of breaking the law.
 This system is made up of three parts: law enforcement (like police officers), the judicial process (like judges and lawyers), and corrections (like prison officials).
 The goal of the law-enforcement system is to make sure that justice is served and that people who break the law are held accountable for their actions.